 “You have the power to define who you are and what you will be in the future.
 None of your past experiences define you unless you let them, or want them to.
 You can create the vision for who you choose to be in life and then work to become that.” – Chris Duffin

 Community has been a thread in the fabric of Kabuki Strength since our story began those early, formative years in Chris’ garage.
 A small group of powerlifters found themselves better off working together, than alone.
 The power of community is nothing new, and we’ve all experienced it.
 You can even make the very reasonable argument that homo sapien is inherently a social creature who best thrives in a group, rather than alone.
-But community is about more than just similar people sharing a point in the space/time continuum; community is about human connectivity, diversity, and even sustainability.
+But community is about more than just similar people sharing a point in the space/time continuum; community is about human connectivity, diversity, shared passion, and empathy.

-These three terms served as the backbone and ethical tenets on which Rudy Kadlub’s Villebois housing community stood.
+These four terms served as the backbone and ethical tenets on which Rudy Kadlub’s Villebois housing community stood.
 When the State of Oregon and City of Wilsonville decided to sell the plot of land on which the closed and shuttered Dammasch State Hospital stood, they decided to require the chosen community developer to devote a certain percentage of the land to housing the mentally handicapped.
 Rudy was faced with a difficult and incredibly important task – to figure out a way to house dozens of mentally disabled patients without affecting the property values of new homes and alienating potential buyers.
 When he visited Washington DC and asked the US Department of Housing and Urban Development (HUD) for advice – they responded “This is unprecedented and we don’t have any advice for you, but we’ll let you know if you mess up”.